The number of $C_{2l}$-free graphs: Preliminaries

-if $c > 0$ is sufficiently small.\footnote{In fact, any $c < 3^{-4/3} \log_2(34) - 1 \approx 0.1758$ will suffice.} It therefore suffices to show that $\G$ is a family of $\F$-free graphs on $n$ vertices.
+by our choice of $c > 0$ and $n \in \N$.
+It therefore suffices to show that $\G$ is a family of $\F$-free graphs on $3n$ vertices.
 To do so, simply note that a cycle of length $k$ in $G' \in \G$ corresponds to a non-backtracking walk in $G$ of length $k$, which must either be a cycle, or contain a cycle of length at most $\lfloor k/2 \rfloor$.
 This proves that $\G$ is $\F$-free, as required. \end{proof}

-It is easy to see that the proof above can be applied to any family $\F$ consisting of a graph $H$ with $\ex(n,H) = O(n^{4/3})$ together with all graphs obtained by (recursively) identifying pairs of non-adjacent vertices of $H$.
+It is easy to see that the proof above can be applied (for example) to any family $\F$ consisting of a graph $H$ with $\ex(n,H) = O(n^{4/3})$ together with all graphs obtained from $H$ by identifying groups of vertices that are pairwise at distance at least 3 from one another.
 On the other hand, in order to prove Proposition~\ref{prop:counterexample} we will need to apply the following theorem of F\"uredi, Naor and Verstra\"ete~\cite{FNV}.

 \begin{thm}[F\"uredi, Naor and Verstra\"ete, 2005] For all sufficiently large $n \in \N$,

 and for infinitely many values of $n$ there exists a $\{K_3,C_6\}$-free graph $G$ on $n$ vertices with

 \end{thm}